michisco/starter-hugo-academic/content/event/tensorflow-js-make-a-smart-webcam-in-js-with-a-pre-trained-ml-model/index.md

   application superpowers.
 Walk through an end-to-end creation of a smart camera in this workshop.
 location: Google I/O 2021
-summary: Partecipating a workshop at Google I/O 2021
+summary: Partecipating in the workshop at Google I/O 2021
 date: 2021-05-20T17:30:00.000Z
 date_end: 2021-05-20T18:30:00.000Z
 all_day: false